Truist: History of Southern National Bank

-In 1990 Hector MacLean retired from the bank.
-During his presidency the bank changed its name, grew from $3 million in assets to $3.3 billion, and grew to 148 branches.
+In 1990, Hector MacLean retired from the bank.
+During his presidency, the bank changed its name, grew from $3 million in assets to $3.3 billion, and grew to 148 branches.
 MacLean's successor was Glenn Orr.
 Early in 1993, Southern National completed its purchase of First Federal Savings Bank in Winston-Salem, putting Southern National behind only Wachovia in Forsyth County deposits.
 Southern National had $4.5 billion in assets, $3.9 billion of those in North Carolina, and was the state's sixth largest banking company.
 The company's North Carolina banking operations began moving to Winston-Salem, though Orr and the corporate headquarters stayed in Lumberton.
 One reason for the move was the 20-story, 239,000 sqft One Triad Park, which had 74,000 sqft of space Southern National could move into immediately.
 One of the other contenders, Greensboro, would not have a new building ready, and the bank would need a temporary home.
 With Southern National taking 80,000 sqft on eight floors, the building's name changed to Southern National Financial Center on May 3.

 Also in 1993, Southern National announced the purchase of Goldsboro-based East Coast Federal Savings Bank, with $256 million in assets, which Orr called "one of the best savings banks in the state."
 The deal would make Southern National number one in deposits in Fayetteville, the state's fifth-largest banking market.
 In 1993, Southern National announced the acquisition of First Savings Bank, FSB, headquartered in Greenville, South Carolina.
 With just over $2 billion in assets, it was the third largest financial institution in South Carolina.
-Orr along with the BB&T Chairman John Allison helped facilitate the Southern Nation BB&T merger.
+Orr, along with BB&T Chairman John Allison, helped facilitate the Southern Nation BB&T merger.